 Background

-The 1848 wave of revolutions reached Moldavia through liberal boyars influenced by events in Paris and Vienna.
+The 1848 wave of revolutions reached Moldova through liberal boyars influenced by events in Paris and Vienna.
 Prince Sturdza, loyal to Russian interests, acted swiftly to crush the movement before it could spread beyond Iași.

 Campaign: Romanian Revolution 1848-1849